anwarulhaq123/Techdegree-Project-7/README.md

  To start my project i have use the following commands in the commandline to built my local Enviornment.
-Before doing these Steps ihave the Upto date node ,npm ,and Yarn install on my computer.
+Before doing these Steps i have the Upto date node ,npm ,and Yarn install on my computer.

  1) $npx creat-react-app
  2) npm install -save react-router-dom